zdenham/redis-ipfs/readme.md

 ## NOTE! ⚠️⚠️

-Rip is a hackathon project and is not production ready just yet, but I'd love to get it there.
+Rip is a proof of concept and not production ready just yet, but I'd love to get it there.
 If you have any interest in using or contributing to RIP, please join our [discord](https://discord.gg/5HQ5V7d5jh).

 [![discord](https://i.imgur.com/d1eTfYR.png)](https://discord.gg/5HQ5V7d5jh)